 A doctor will be in attendance in most circumstances.
 If not, a doctor will be contacted by the nursing home and informed the death has occurred.
 A postmortem examination may be needed (see below) and will be advised by the doctor or nursing home, but usually this will not be required.
 You should then contact us at 01 677 0665 to make funeral arrangements.

 If the death of a loved one has been expected, the deceased will have been attended to by their GP recently.
 This GP should be called in order to visit the home and confirm that death has occurred.

 There may be a need to call a locum doctor if the death occurs outside GP hours.
 In this case, the locum doctor can confirm the death and then your GP should be contacted at their soonest availability.
 Once the death has been confirmed you can contact us here at Nichols Funeral Directors on 01 677 0665 so we can begin to make funeral arrangements.
 In circumstances when the death is unexpected, contact the deceased's GP.
 The GP may advise the family to contact their nearest Garda Station and they may wish to refer the death to The Coroner (see section on sudden deaths below).

-For any death at home the family may also wish to contact a Minister of their faith.
+For any death at home, you may also wish to contact a minister of the person's faith.

 Each of the above options are outlined in more detail under 'Funeral Arrangements'.